Work for Those Glutes

 - Roll yourself forward and down on the ball, bringing your bum toward the floor, then reverse the roll and push yourself back up onto the ball again.

-Placing your feet on the stability ball, rather than your upper body, provides even greater resistance and a balance challenge that will tone your glutes.
+Placing your feet on the stability ball provides great resistance and a balance challenge that will tone your glutes.
+This exercise can be done on a stability ball or with your feet on the ground.

-- Lay on the ground on your back and place your feet on the stability ball.
+- Lay on the ground on your back and place your feet on the stability ball or floor.

 - Lay your arms along your sides.